 Introduce yourself – your gifts, passions, purpose and values

-Now that you’ve met the lead educators of the course and some of the educators that you will hear more from in the upcoming weeks it’s time to focus on the most important part – you as a learner and human being.
+Now that you’ve met the lead educators of the course and some of the guests that you will hear more from in the upcoming weeks, it’s time to focus on the most important part – you as a learner and human being.
 This course will be very much shaped by your input, ideas and experiences.

 This step is organised in three parts: